frictionlessdata/frictionlessdata.io/templates/standards/csv.md

-# CSV = Comma Separated Variables
+# CSV = Comma Separated Values

 <div class="alert alert-info" style="max-width: 400px;">This page is a work in progress. <a href="#contribute">Contributions are welcome &raquo;</a>.</div>

-This page provides an overview CSV (Comma Separated Variables) format for data.
+This page provides an overview CSV (Comma Separated Values) format for data.

 CSV is a very old, very simple and very common 'standard' for (tabular) data.
 There isn't really a formal standard for it - although there is now an